How to Plant, Grow, and Care For Begonias

 Begonias are shade-loving plants and grow best in filtered or full shade.
 Most varieties don't like the hot afternoon sun.
 Begonias also perform best in well-drained, slightly acidic soil.
 If planted in poorly drained soil, their tubers may rot.
 To improve your soil drainage, add compost, peat moss, loam or sand.

-Begonias love attention, so be sure to remove dead flowers for better blooming capabilities.
 Most begonia varieties prefer consistently moist soil.
 Don't allow the soil to dry out between watering, but also don't overwater.
 Most begonias thrive in cool, shaded environments.
-Make sure the plants are protected from hot afternoon sun and high winds.
+Make sure the plants are protected from the hot afternoon sun and high winds.
+Be sure to remove dead flowers for better blooming capabilities.

 One of the joys of gardening is sharing plants with friends.
 Tuberous begonias are propagated by cuttings.
 In the spring, separate the newer side plants and replant with fresh soil.